brightprogrammer/CIDEr/README.md

-# CIDEr is a lightweight IDE for C/C++ programming
+# CIDEr is a feature rich IDE for C/C++ programming

 Feel free to contribute in this project.